 The most crucial thing you should consider while processing a top-notch software product is the heap of technologies you are going to work with.
 Isn’t it?
 The high-end technologies act as a catalyst in the development of the niche product and the services it provides as an outcome to its target audience.

-If we talk about the technically sound people, they don’t find hurdles in cracking the technologies required for developing software, but when it comes to non-tech humans the situation is a bitter one.
+If we talk about the technically sound people like CTOs, technology experts, technical co-founders, etc., they don’t find hurdles in cracking the technologies required for developing software, but when it comes to non-tech humans the situation is a bitter one.

 The most vital questions often put up by the non-techies in concern to tech stack are:

 What are the programming language should we proceed with?
 Whether to go for Python or pick Java as the programming language?

 What is most appropriate when going for the web framework: Node.js or Flask?

 What database to opt for the reliable and secure storage of mass databases: MySQL or MongoDB?

 At what platform the application should be hosted?
 What choice should be made between Amazon AWS, Microsoft Azure, or Google Cloud?